 FCPXchange is available here:

-This is a ZIP file, which will probably unzip automatically in your Downloads folder.
-Move it to your Applications folder or wherever convenient.
+This is a ZIP file, which may unzip automatically in your Downloads folder; if not, you can double-click it.

 It comes with no warranties, express or implied.
 Use at your own risk.
 We hope you find it useful.